ibm-cloud-docs/hlf-support/howto/console-upgrade-ocp.md

 6. [Use your console to upgrade your running blockchain nodes](#upgrade-ocp-nodes)
 7. [Update MSPs in consortium to add organization-level endorsement policy](#upgrade-ocp-update-nodes-consortium)

 You need to complete steps 4-6 for each network that that runs on a separate project.
 If you experience any problems, see the instructions for [rolling back an upgrade](#upgrade-ocp-rollback).
-If you deployed your network behind a firewall, without access to the external internet, see the separate set of instructions for [Upgrading the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric behind a firewall](#upgrade-ocp-firewall).
+If you deployed your network behind a firewall, without access to the external internet, see the separate set of instructions for [Upgrading the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric behind a firewall](#upgrade-ocp-firewall)

-Occasionally, a five node ordering service that was deployed using v2.1.2 will be deleted by the Kubernetes garbage collector because it considers the nodes a resource that needs to be cleaned up.
-This process is both random and unrecoverable --- if the ordering service is deleted, all of the channels hosted on it are permanently lost.
-To prevent this, the `ownerReferences` field in the configuration of each ordering node must be removed **before upgrading to 1.0.0**.
-For the steps about how to pull the configuration file, remove `ordererReferences`, and apply the change, see [Known issues](/docs/blockchain-sw?topic=blockchain-sw-sw-known-issues#sw-known-issues-ordering-service-delete) in the v2.1.2 documentation.
-{:important}

 ### Step one: Create the `ibm-hlfsupport-infra` project for the webhook
 {: #deploy-ocp-ibm-hlfsupport-infra}